 Monty Waldin is Regional Chair for Tuscany at the Decanter World Wine Awards (DWWA) 2019.

-Monty Waldin is a British broadcaster, author, and occasional winemaker specialising in organics and biodynamics.
+Monty Waldin is a broadcaster, author, and occasional winemaker specialising in organics and biodynamics.
 His first book, The Organic Wine Guide, published in 1999, was voted Britain’s Wine Guide of the Year.

 He was developing a biodiversity project for a biodynamic vineyard in California at that time, and has drawn on this and other winemaking experiences in both hemispheres for subsequent writing.